 Best Ranking Factor: Interstate Speeding Fatalities per Mile of Interstate (15th)

-Worst Ranking Factor: Percent of Drivers without Seat Belts (45th)
+Worst Ranking Factor: Percentage of Drivers Without Seatbelts (45th)

-Kentucky drivers may be taking their safe interstates for granted, as they’re 45th in the nation when it comes to the easiest category to improve in: wearing seat belts.
-Perhaps this has something to do with their consistently high IIHS Death Rates, since “Wearing a seat belt can reduce the risk of crash injuries by 50%.”
+Kentucky drivers may be taking their safe interstates for granted, as they’re 45th in the nation when it comes to the easiest category to improve in: wearing seatbelts.
+Perhaps this issue has something to do with their consistently high IIHS Death Rates, since “wearing a seatbelt can reduce the risk of crash injuries by 50 percent.”

 Best Ranking Factor: Federal Funding (2nd)